rgehrsitz/rex/docs/ENGINE_AUDIT.md

 must remain inside the instruction section, land exactly on an instruction boundary, and target one of those compiler-generated label resume points.
-The loader rejects the audited zero-offset mutation, a jump into an instruction's operands, and an out-of-range jump even when the artifact checksum is recomputed.
+The loader rejects the audited zero-offset mutation, a jump into an instruction's operands, an out-of-range jump, and a jump into a different rule even when the artifact checksum is recomputed.
+Diagnostics explicitly identify offsets as relative to the instruction section.
 CRC-32 remains accidental-corruption detection, not authenticity protection.

+### REX-014: unresolved labels fail only when the runtime loads the artifact

+`ReplaceLabelOffsets` logs a warning when it cannot find a jump's label, then leaves the four ASCII label bytes in place. `rexc` can therefore report that it wrote bytecode successfully even though `rexd` will reject the artifact.
+Its bounds guard also uses `i+5 < len(bytecode)`, skipping a four-byte operand that ends exactly at the end of the slice.

+**Required work:** make label resolution return an error that propagates through bytecode generation and `rexc`; change the operand bounds check to accept an exactly complete operand; and add tests proving unresolved and truncated labels cannot produce a reportedly successful artifact.
+Keep this compiler error-propagation change separate from runtime jump validation.

 ### REX-010: startup failure must be returned, not fatal-exited